 Live fire grilling also affords you the option to burn wood.
 Wood has its own unique heat characteristics that add more flavor to your food.
 A wood fire is definitely more challenging to cook with than charcoal, as it doesn’t burn as cleanly or evenly, but the flavors you can achieve are phenomenal.

 The age old debate between gas and charcoal continues, but why choose when you can have both?
 At Kalamazoo we’ve invented a grill that lets you use any combination of gas, charcoal and wood.
-Powerful cast brass burners are situated below a Hybrid Fire Grilling Drawer which is designed to hold wood and charcoal.
+Powerful cast bronze burners are situated below a Hybrid Fire Grilling Drawer which is designed to hold wood and charcoal.
 The drawer can be left empty for powerful as-only grilling, or filled with wood and charcoal for an authentic live fire cooking experience.
 The ability to cook interchangeably with three different fuels means huge cooking versatility.
 Kalamazoo Hybrid Fire Grills allow you to sear, cook with indirect heat, rotisserie roast and smoke – all on the same grill.

 Whatever your preference, cooking with a live fire can deliver incredible results.
 And, from the searing, dry heat that’s typical of charcoal, to the earthy, wood flavor that smoking imparts, there is something deeply primal about mastering a live fire.